The 20 cities and towns in San Mateo County contract with the County to operate a countywide animal control program.

 Telephone: (650) 340-8200

-Removal of dead or living wildlife from private property ONLY if such wildlife has direct contract with humans and/or animals which involves a bite or attack
+- Removal of dead or living wildlife from private property ONLY if such wildlife has direct contract with humans and/or animals that involves a bite or attack

 To report sick or injured wildlife contact: